Good Morning Sky Dancers!

 Politico: White supremacist groups see Trump bump.

 The Ku Klux Klan is using Donald Trump as a talking point in its outreach efforts.
-Stormfront, the most prominent American white supremacist website, is upgrading its servers in part to cope with a Trump traffic spike.
+Stormfront, the most prominent American white supremacist website, is upgrading its servers to najlepszy hosting.
 And former Louisiana Rep. David Duke reports that the businessman has given more Americans cover to speak out loud about white nationalism than at any time since his own political campaigns in the 1990s.

 As hate group monitors at the Southern Poverty Law Center and the Anti-Defamation League warn that Trump’s rhetoric is conducive to anti-Muslim violence, white nationalist leaders are capitalizing on his candidacy to invigorate and expand their movement.